 14. Baked Goods and Doughnuts

 Doughnuts, pastries, muffins, and other baked goods are high in fat, sugar, calorie, and sometimes even trans fats.
 That’s why we should always check the label and choose sugar-free, fat-free, or at least reduced-sugar products.

 Of course, the healthiest option is to make our own baked goods at home.

 These meals are full of fat and sodium, so no matter how convenient they are, it’s best if us to just avoid them.

-Even though those with diabetes are allowed to have occasional dessert, some desserts are healthier than others.
-Commercially baked cakes belong to the worst type of desserts due to their high amounts of sugar and trans fats.
+Even though those with diabetes are allowed to have occasional desserts, some desserts are healthier than others.
+Commercially baked cakes belong to the worst type of dessert due to their high amounts of sugar and trans fats.

 In other words, they help increase the risk of high cholesterol and cardiovascular disease.
 We can still enjoy cakes and cupcakes occasionally, but only if they are diabetes-friendly.

 Flavored water is incredibly rich in sugar and carbs.
 But, a healthier choice is one bought from the line of flavored waters called Vitaminwater Zero.
 These products are sugar-free, calorie-free, and contain small amounts of carbs.

 It may be our favorite food, but the restaurant and frozen pizzas are incredibly high in calories, fat, and sodium.
 Also, we should remember that 3 or more servings of frozen pizzas can look like one.

 We should take that into consideration when looking into nutrition information.
 It’s best to make our own pizza at home, or at least order a veggie pizza.